Last updated on August 13th, 2025 at 10:42 am

 (vi) Improves Psychological Health.
 Exercise plays a vital role in improving and maintaining our psychological or emotional health as it releases chemicals like endorphins into our brain which makes us feel happier,

 (vii) Enhanced Physical Appearance.
-Exercise can enhance our physical appearance and helps us to maintain a healthy physical appearance for a healthy life.
+Exercise can enhance our physical appearance and help us to maintain a healthy physical appearance for a healthy life.

 1. Carl Lewis is a renowned long jumper.
 Whenever he is going to jump in a competition, he asks the audience to clap their hands till the completion of his jump.
 (CBSC Question Bank 2021)